damianhakert/damianhakert.github.io/source/posts/2016-08-31-gitlab-and-yubico-security-webcast.html.md

 ## In this Webcast

 - Top security threats
 - Inside look at how YubiKeys work
 - Demo of setting up and using a YubiKey with GitLab
 - Demo GitLab’s additional security capabilities beyond authentication
-- industry best practices for securing your Git repository
+- Industry best practices for securing your Git repository

 ## Recording & Slides